JulienOrain/documentation/docs/guides/slo/define-slos/index.md

 <span class="token green">?</span> <span class="token bold">What is your target for this SLO (in %)?</span> <span class="token blue">99.9</span>
 ```

 You must specify a **target** for your SLO.
 This is what good looks like for your SLO and is expressed as a percentage.
-For example, for an Availability SLO, a target of 98% would mean 98% of the events were successfull.
+For example, for an Availability SLO, a target of 98% would mean 98% of the events were successful.

 ### SLO Type